josh-ashkinaze/plurals/README.md

 a = Moderator(persona='voting', model='gpt-4o', combination_instructions="voting")
 ```
 There is also an option to define your own persona.
-However, when passing your own instructions in, note that, like persona_template, persona expects a ${task} placeholder.
+However, when passing your own instructions in, note that, like `persona_template`, persona expects a `${task}` placeholder.
 This will get filled in with the actual task.

 ```python
 from plurals.deliberation import Moderator